-In its Frequently Asked Questions, the European Commission states that it needs to be differentiated between (1) insurance in relation to a sale, supply, transfer or export of aircraft etc. and (2) specific insurance or reinsurance in relation to an aircraft.
+In its Frequently Asked Questions on Insurance and Reinsurance, the European Commission states that it needs to be differentiated between (1) insurance in relation to a sale, supply, transfer or export of aircraft etc. and (2) specific insurance or reinsurance in relation to an aircraft.
 Insurance in relation to a sale, supply, transfer or export of aircraft etc. benefitted from the exception for execution until 28 March 2022 if the insurance contract was concluded before 26 February 2022.
-In line with that, in its Frequently Asked Questions, the European Commission states, inter alia, that the exception allowed, until 28 March 2022, the provision of insurance or reinsurance to leasing companies for aircraft and engines subject to operating or finance lease arrangements signed before 26 February 2022, including when such aircraft or engine is used in Russia or leased to a Russian person.
+In line with that, in its Frequently Asked Questions on the Closure of EU Airspace issued on 21 March 2022, the European Commission states, inter alia, that the exception allowed, until 28 March 2022, the provision of insurance or reinsurance to leasing companies for aircraft and engines subject to operating or finance lease arrangements signed before 26 February 2022, including when such aircraft or engine is used in Russia or leased to a Russian person.